kubernetes/website/docs/user-guide/pods/index.md

 related thing (e.g. volume) is also destroyed and created anew.

 ![pod diagram](/images/docs/pod.svg)
-*A multi-container pod that contains a file puller and web server that use a persistent volume for storage.*
+*A multi-container pod that contains a file puller and a web server that uses a persistent volume for shared storage between the containers.*

 ## Motivation for pods